Lydzje/nice-music-ghpage/README.md

 **You can visit this gh-page here:** https://lydzje.github.io/nice-music-ghpage/

-*Images may not be related to real authors, sorry for that* :pensive:
+*Images may not be related to the listed authors, sorry for that* :pensive:

 <br>
 <br>